markdedvukaj-wq/game-wishlist/README.md

 Delete a Game

-Removes a game using a case-insensitive title search.
+Removes a game using title search.

 Update a Game